-- Our return to campus will be gradual, deliberate and guided by prevailing public health advice and provincial restrictions.
+- Our return to campus will be gradual, deliberate and guided by prevailing public health advice and provincial directives.

 - We are committed to advancing the mission of our university while providing an exceptional student experience.

 In the event of a confirmed COVID-19 case on campus:

 - Individuals that have been on campus within 48-hours of symptom onset, or if no symptoms, the date of the positive test, must report the situation to firstname.lastname@example.org, and follow the directions provided, including notifications to others, as appropriate.
 A member of Health and Safety may contact you for further information.
 In addition, a list of University close contacts must be sent to Health and Safety at: email@example.com.